-A: This is a non-commercial private citizen initiative to organize information and help health care professionals learn the benefits of noninvasive ventilation (NIV) via the helmet.
+A: Originally this is was non-commercial private citizen initiative to organize information and help health care professionals learn the benefits of noninvasive ventilation (NIV) via the helmet.
 We publish information about the manufacturers, inventors and funding sources to help them connect so they can speed up the production of working helmets.

 Q: What would helmet-based ventilation concretely bring in the present COVID-19 crisis?

 A: Noninvasive ventilation (NIV) via helmet reduces intubation.
 Also, helmets can be used without a ventilator and outside of the ICU, allowing ventilators and ICU beds to be used by the illest patients.

 > BUY a Helmet!
 Where to get a Helmet? (updated 24/7)

 Q: Can I buy one or a few helmets for personal use?

 A: No, not only there are not enough for hospitals, but manufacturers in the US are not legally allowed to sell to non-licensed doctors.

 Q: Is there a way individuals can buy these to donate to our local hospital?